 These is our foodie-curated Spanish pastries list:

-Coca.
-This Spanish pastry is very popular in Catalonia too, and it’s sold all year around.
-The coca from Montserrat, for instance, is very famous and no local will leave the monastery without buying some.
-It is also the typical dessert that everyone eats for Saint John’s eve (June 23rd).
-The classical one is a sweet flat bread covered with sugar, and its texture is similar to that of a doughnut (although it’s baked, not fried).
-But you’ll also find it topped with cream or candy fruit.
-There’s also coca with pine nuts, coca de vidre (crystal coca, very thin, crispy and sugar glazed), and coca de llardons (drier instead of fluffy, as it’s made with pork lard and pine nuts).
+You’ll also find it topped with cream or candy fruit.
+And there’s also coca with pine nuts, coca de vidre (crystal coca, very thin, crispy and sugar glazed), and coca de llardons (drier instead of fluffy, as it’s made with pork lard and pine nuts).
 Coca de recapte is a savory version of this desert, and it comes topped with veggies, anchovies or ham: it’ll probably remind you of Italian focaccias, although ours are thinner and drier.